bcholmes/StarTrek2d20/README.md

 - [NodeJS](https://nodejs.org/en/) - v10.13.0 or higher.
 I'm not really sure what the minimum version you'd need is, but just grab something recent.

-Node will install an important tool called the "Node Package Manager" or npm.
-All other dependencies will be installed by npm by following the "Getting Started" directions, below.
+Node will install an important tool called the "Node Package Manager" or `npm`.
+All other dependencies will be installed by `npm` by following the "Getting Started" directions, below.

 ### Optional Items